 US President Theodore Roosevelt heavily negotiated the treaty.
 Roosevelt was awarded a Nobel Peace Prize for his contributions to creating the treaty.

 1885 Sylvanus Bowser’s invention of the gasoline pump was delivered to a dealer in Fort Wayne, Indiana, US.

 Interestingly the automobile still hadn't been invented by this date.

-1838 The oldest museum in The Netherlands, the Centraal Museum Utrecht, opened on this day.
+1838 The oldest museum in The Netherlands, the Centraal Museum Utrecht, opened.

-1793 Reign of Terror took place through France, where many massacres and public executions happened during the French Revolution.
+1793 The Reign of Terror occurred in France, where many massacres and public executions happened during the French Revolution.

 In France, the Committee of Public Safety organized public executions to scare protesters hoping they would stop the revolting.
 Many were protesting as a response to the formation of the First French Republic the previous year.